dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ---
 title: .NET Aspire tooling
-description: Learn about essential tooling concepts for .NET Aspire. ms.date: 09/24/2024
+description: Learn about essential tooling concepts for .NET Aspire. ms.date: 10/17/2024
 zone_pivot_groups: dev-environment
 uid: aspire/setup-tooling
 ---

 # .NET Aspire setup and tooling

 .NET Aspire includes tooling to help you create and configure cloud-native apps.
 The tooling includes useful starter project templates and other features to streamline getting started with .NET Aspire for Visual Studio, Visual Studio Code, and CLI workflows.
-In the sections ahead, you'll learn how to work with .NET Aspire tooling and explore the following tasks:
+In the sections ahead, you learn how to work with .NET Aspire tooling and explore the following tasks:

 > [!div class="checklist"]
 >